EugeneSunrise/MixSoft/README.md

 ## Using the hack

-1. **Aim requires installed DirectX, in particular Microsoft.DirectX.Direct3D.dll & Microsoft.DirectX.dll.**
+1. **ONLY FOR MIXSOFT 2.2 --> Aim requires installed DirectX, in particular Microsoft.DirectX.Direct3D.dll & Microsoft.DirectX.dll.**
 2. **Run MixSoft.exe from the C:\Windows folder as administrator.**